The Gift (2015 American film): Plot

-Robyn confronts Simon but he denies responsibility.
-At her behest, he tracks down Gordo and delivers a non-apology.
-Gordo knows Simon is insincere and warns Simon that the past is not done with him yet.
-Furious, Simon attacks Gordo.
-He later lies to Robyn, saying Gordo accepted his apology.

-Simon is promoted, but at his celebration party, Danny McDonald hurls rocks at his house and accuses Simon of fabricating information and ruining his career in order to get the promotion.
-Robyn goes into labor and gives birth to a boy.
-Simon is fired for lying about McDonald, and Robyn tells him that she wants to separate.
+Robyn confronts Simon who denies responsibility.
+At her behest, he offers Gordo a non-apology.
+Knowing Simon is insincere, Gordo warns that the past is not done with him yet.
+Furious, Simon attacks Gordo, though he lies to Robyn by implying that Gordo accepted his apology.
+Simon is promoted at work, but at his celebration party, Danny McDonald hurls a rock through the window; he accuses Simon of fabricating information and ruining his career for the promotion.
+Robyn suddenly goes into labor and gives birth.

-Simon returns home to find another gift box, consisting of a key to their house, an audio recording of Simon and Robyn making fun of Gordo, and footage shot from inside their home that shows Gordo standing over Robyn when she had fainted, seemingly about to sexually assault her.
-Gordo wears the mask of a monkey (a lifelong fear for Simon) as he touches an unconscious Robyn on the bed before the camera cuts.
+Simon is fired for lying about McDonald, and Robyn wants to separate.
+He returns home to find three gift boxes, consisting of the Callems' house key, an audio recording of Simon mocking Gordo at the dinner party, and video from inside their home showing that Gordo drugged Robyn and stood over her, seemingly about to sexually assault her.
+Gordo wears a monkey mask (a lifelong fear for Simon) as he touches an unconscious Robyn on the bed before the camera cuts.
 At the same time, Gordo visits Robyn at the hospital with a bandaged eye and his arm in a sling.
-He tells her that Simon caused his injuries.
-Simon rushes to the hospital but misses Gordo, who smirks at him as the elevator doors close.
-Gordo calls Simon to taunt him, refusing to confirm whether or not he raped Robyn and fathered the baby, just as Simon refused to come clean about the molestation story years before.
-With his marriage over and his career destroyed, Simon breaks down as Gordo watches.
-Satisfied with his revenge, Gordo walks away, tossing away the sling from his arm.
+He says Simon caused his injuries.
+Simon rushes to the hospital but just misses Gordo.
+Later, Gordo calls Simon and tauntingly refuses to confirm or deny if he raped Robyn and fathered the baby, just as Simon had refused to admit the molestation story was false.
+Robyn, furious, refuses to allow Simon see their infant son.
+With his marriage and career destroyed, Simon breaks down as Gordo watches.
+Satisfied with his revenge, Gordo walks away, tossing away the arm sling.